'}}

 “Still hesitant to contribute during discussions.”

 My shyness was noted repeatedly but never explored.
 No one asked why I found it difficult to speak up or what might help me feel safer to do so.
-It was treated as a problem to overcome rather than a feeling to understand.
+It was treated as an inconvenient hindrance rather than a feeling to understand.

 What Would Have Helped Instead